blue-yonder/tsfresh/docs/text/forecasting.rst

 ---------------------

 We look into the following flat DataFrame example, which is a tsfresh suitable format (see :ref:`data-formats-label`).
-Note, that Rolling also works for all other time series formats.
+Note, that rolling also works for all other time series formats.

 +----+------+----+----+
 | id | time | x  | y  |